 Early Childhood Education and Exceptional Needs

-If you have thought about teaching young children with special needs or even directing educational child care programs, then the early childhood education and exceptional needs major could be for you.
+If you have thought about working with young children, young children with special needs or even directing educational child care programs, then the early childhood education and exceptional needs major is for you.

 ECEEN students develop skills for working with typically developing children as well as children with exceptional needs and their families.
-Students are prepared to teach in Preschool (includes infants and toddlers) through Grade 3 regular or special needs classrooms.
+Students are prepared to work with children from birth through 3rd grade.

-Students complete a program that prepares them to apply for licensure in Indiana as Early Childhood Generalist and Exceptional Needs through grade 3.
-Through their degree and licensure program, students are prepared to work in pre-kindergarten classrooms, early intervention programs, and early childhood regular and special education classrooms in public or private schools, kindergarten through 3rd grade.
+Students complete a program that prepares them to apply for teacher licensure in Indiana as Early Childhood Generalist and Exceptional Needs through grade 3.
+Through their degree and licensure program, students are prepared to work in early intervention programs, pre-kindergarten classrooms in schools and community programs, and early childhood regular and special education classrooms in public or private schools, kindergarten through 3rd grade.

 Students receive hands-on experience at the Ben and Maxine Miller Child Development Laboratory School, in community schools and other early childhood programs as well as completing a semester as a student teacher in an early childhood program in a child development center, public or private school.

 Potential Career Options

-Upon graduation, an ECEEN student is qualified for teacher certification as an Early Childhood Generalist (Preschool through grade 3) meaning they are prepared and eligible to work with children with and without special learning needs.
+Upon graduation, an ECEEN student is qualified for teacher certification as an Early Childhood Teacher or Special Education Teacher (Preschool through grade 3) meaning they are prepared and eligible to work with children with and without special learning needs.

-- public school early childhood or early childhood special education classrooms
+- Public and private school early childhood or early childhood special education classrooms (prekindergarten through grade 3)

 - Child care center teacher or administrator